13.1 Overview

 Where do students work if they are enrolled in clinical programs?

 That depends on the program.
-All of the Law School’s live-client clinics are housed in or near the Law School, and the students do the bulk of their work in the clinic offices.
-Students may travel to meet clients outside of Madison (e.g., LAIP clients are incarcerated around Wisconsin), or in Madison (e.g. the Neighborhood Law Clinic maintains offices on the south side of Madison, where students staff office hours).
+All of the Law School’s clinics are located in or near the Law School, and the students typically work from the clinic offices.
+Students may meet with clients virtually or travel to meet clients wherever they are located across Wisconsin.

 Are students enrolled in clinics able to appear in court?

 Student activities in law school clinical programs are governed by the Wisconsin Supreme Court.
-Under SCR 50, students who have earned at least 45 credits can appear in court on behalf of clients, as long as they are accompanied by a supervising attorney.
+Under SCR 50, students who have earned at least 45 credits and are certified under the rule can appear in court on behalf of clients, as long as they are accompanied by a supervising attorney.

 How many credits do students receive for their clinical work?
 Is it graded?